sql-machine-learning/elasticdl/elasticdl/doc/model_building.md

 prepare_data_for_a_single_file(filename)
 ```
 `prepare_data_for_a_single_file` is to read a single file and do whatever
-user-defined logic to prepare the data (e.g, IO from the user's file system, feature engineering), and return a tuple of numpy array, which should be compatible with the feature and label columns above.
+user-defined logic to prepare the data (e.g, IO from the user's file system, feature engineering), and return a tuple of numpy array, which should be compatible with the [data\_schema](#data_schema) above.

 Example: